tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/streamanalytics/stream-analytics-function.md

  None from the POST operation itself.
 Clients should use the Asynchronous Operations pattern to get the results of the test.
 Results are returned as Test Operation Results.

 > [!NOTE]
->  The Azure Machine Learning RRS apiKey secret is returned in the PUT response, as it was supplied in the PUT request.
+>  The Azure Machine Learning RRS api-key secret is returned in the PUT response, as it was supplied in the PUT request.

  **Examples**